 Please talk with your high school guidance counselor and view the Dual Enrollment Course Equivalency List online at the Florida Dept. of Education website.
 This list, available on the Florida DOE site, specifies the postsecondary courses that you may use to meet subject area high school graduation requirements and the high school credit that will be awarded by your school.
 Some academic courses count for one full high school credit while other courses will count for a .5 high school credit.
 Typically six postsecondary credit hours equal one high school credit, but, as noted above, this will vary according to the course.

 Early Admission is a form of dual enrollment that enables eligible high school students to complete one year of college by enrolling as a full-time student at EFSC beginning in the fall term of 12th grade.
 EFSC does not charge students tuition and laboratory fees.
 Students take all their courses at the college, but remain eligible to participate in clubs, athletics and graduation activities at their high school.

 Early Admission application packets are delivered to public high schools in early February.
 They are also available at the Welcome Desk in each campus registration area.
 Students may request the packet by emailing Donna Binninger at email@example.com

-Students must submit the EFSC Early Admission application packet no later than Thursday, April 16, 2020.
+Visit the EFSC Early Admission page for the latest information on the annual spring deadline and details on submitting the application packet.
 Students are encouraged to submit their application prior to the deadline to receive early notification.
 The College will notify applicants of their acceptance status at their Titan student email address.

 Note: If the early admission applicant has not dual enrolled in EFSC courses previously, the student must first complete the EFSC general admissions process before submitting the Early Admission application.
 The college requires all first-time dual enrollment students to attend a Dual Enrollment Orientation.